cheikhshift/db/readme.md

 	func (d DB) PreVerify(item interface{}) error

-- item : Model (struct) to verify.
+- item : Model (&struct) to verify.

 ### Query
 More information about mgo.Query [here](https://godoc.org/labix.org/v2/mgo#Query).
 Once your query is retrieved you may count ,limit, skip as you please.